“What’s for dinner?”

 Highlighting the fruits of the season along with mixed salad greens and the healthy fats of avocado and pumpkin seeds is pleasing to the palate and the gut.

-Little helpers can whisk the dressing ingredients together before experiencing the unique addition of vanilla drizzled over this colorful Fruity Green Salad recipe.
+Little helpers can whisk the dressing ingredients together before experiencing the unique addition of vanilla drizzled over.

 Ask your children what type of meat and green vegetables they would like to pair with this rich, comforting soup.